claus/storyblok-rich-text-react-renderer/README.md

 ### Default blok resolver

 Use the `defaultBlokResolver` option to add a default blok resolver.
 The function signature is `(name, props) => { ... }`, where `name` is the Storyblok component's "technical" name and `props` is an object that contains all the component's fields, as well as its `_uid` and `_editable` values.

+### Default string resolver

+Storyblok might return a simple string instead of a document object for rich text fields with trivial content.
+By default, the render function returns this string as-is.
+Use the `defaultStringResolver` option to customize this behavior.
+The function signature is `(str) => { ... }`.

 #### Example: